 Yes, it did.

-It it got a lot of audience.
+It got a lot of audience.

-He was uh he he treated he treated everybody the same.
+He treated everybody the same.

-Nobody was any better than anybody else, and he is gonna the impossible.
+Nobody was any better than anybody else.

-There There's nobody that we know of that could replace him.
+There's nobody that we know of that could replace him.

 The Washington Post then reported on this on Saturday.

-Conrad said it appears that Countrywide waived one point on his mortgage for a Bethany Beach Delaware vacation home.
+Conrad said, it appears that Countrywide waived one point on his mortgage for a Bethany Beach, Delaware vacation home.

 He said he would donate the equivalent amount of money to Habitat for Humanity.